-Tip You can also open TSLX files directly from the Sequence Log Viewer, which displays recently created and viewed log files.
+Tip You can also open TSLX files directly from the Windows file explorer.

 Customizing the Sequence Log Viewer Columns

 You can customize the columns that are displayed in the Sequence Log Viewer.
 This feature is useful when, for example, you want to display sequence data captured in the sequence log in a specific order that is important for your lab's sample processing and reviewing needs.